 All volunteers 18 and older must follow the application requirements.

 Volunteers between younger than 18 years old must have their legal guardian sign a release on their behalf.
 In addition, all volunteers under the age of 16 must be accompanied and supervised by a guardian when volunteering.

 How to get Started?

 Join us for an orientation meeting at the shelter at 405 Park Ave.
-E in Chatham on the second Thursday of each month at 12pm.
-The orientation takes a maximum of 30 minutes.
+E in Chatham.
+Call for the next orientation date.

 Complete the forms supplied to you at the orientation.